Mary Kate Barlow

-Mary Kate Barlow (1865 – 27 May 1934) was an Australian Catholic lay leader, philanthropist, editor, and women's advocate.
+Mary Kate Barlow (née McDonagh; 1865 – 27 May 1934) was an Australian Catholic lay leader, philanthropist, editor, and women's advocate.
 Born in Ireland, she settled in Australia in 1884.
 She served as president of the Catholic Women's Association in New South Wales for twenty years.
 She chaired the women's conference at the International Eucharistic Congress of 1928 in Sydney.
 In recognition of her service to the Catholic Church, she was awarded the Leo Cross, and was made a Dame of the Holy Sepulchre, the female equivalent of a knighthood.

 Biography

 Mary Kate McDonagh was born in County Limerick, Ireland, in 1865.
 Her exact birth date is not known.
 Her parents were John and Helena (née O'Gorman) McDonagh.
 In 1884, she travelled to Australia on what was intended to be a short visit to see her aunt, Bedelia Hughes, who was living in Sydney.
 McDonagh soon settled in Australia permanently, living in the Sydney area until her death.

 On 29 April 1887, McDonagh married architect John Bede Barlow, at St. Mary's Cathedral in Sydney.
 They resided in Waverley, a suburb of Sydney.
 They had three children together.

 John Barlow designed several buildings for the care of the sick, including Lewisham Hospital and the Sacred Heart Hospice for the Dying.
 He also designed St. Vincent's Hospital Nurses Home.
 Mary Barlow partnered with her husband in these endeavours by raising money to help fund these charitable enterprises.

 Barlow served as the president of the Catholic Women's Association for twenty years, from 1914 to 1934.
 She was succeeded by her friend Katherine Rose Egan.
 Barlow also was active in the National Council of Women of New South Wales.
 Established in 1896, it was an umbrella group for various women's organisations, and was established to promote the welfare of women.

 She was also involved in the Victoria League, the Travelers Aid Society, and the Prisoners Aid Association.
 Barlow established the Sacred Heart Braille Writers' Association for the Royal Sydney Industrial Blind Institution, with the goal of transcribing Catholic literature into braille.
 Thanks to women volunteers, by 1925, the Institution had the largest braille library in the world.

 She was also a member of the Society of Women Writers, and served as the first editor of the Catholic Women's Review, from 1930 to 1934.

 The Barlows' only son was killed in action at Gallipoli in World War I. In 1925, John Barlow passed away.

 Barlow died on 27 May 1934, at age 69.
 Archbishop Michael Kelly presided at her requiem mass at St Mary's Cathedral.
 She is buried in South Head Cemetery.